 DJN: Patient may apply nothing after each procedure or the doctor may already apply some moisturing creams to lessen the resulting dryness, as microdermabrasion also removes surface oil.
 Patients may continue applying some topical creams or lotions with SPF as prescribed by the attending dermatologist.

-Curious about other women's experiences?
+Curious about other women's experiences or diamond peel reviews?
 Join the conversation on Girltalk!